 Wireless charging is inefficient in many ways.
 It charges your phone more slowly than using a cable, uses more energy, and requires near-perfect alignment on a charging pad to even work.
 But inefficiencies aside, it’s just so dang convenient.
 So when Apple added a ring of magnets to the iPhone 12 and dubbed it “MagSafe,” things got much more interesting.
 Not only do the magnets guarantee perfect alignment every time but also, with a MagSafe-certified charger, your iPhone can charge at up to 15W — double the 7.5W they get with other wireless chargers.
 And the magnets also allow for nifty accessories, like car mounts and detachable card wallets.

-The iPhone 14 is the third generation of MagSafe phones, but the ecosystem is still a little messy.
-It can be confusing to figure out whether a charger is “with MagSafe” (Apple’s phrase meaning real 15W MagSafe) or just compatible with MagSafe (read: a basic Qi charger with magnets slapped on).
+In the meantime, it can be confusing to figure out whether a charger is “with MagSafe” (Apple’s phrase meaning real 15W MagSafe) or just compatible with MagSafe (read: a basic Qi charger with magnets slapped on).
 But the options on offer now — official and otherwise — are mostly pretty good.
 We’ve found the best MagSafe and MagSafe-compatible wireless chargers for your iPhone.
 Because once you go magnetic, it just starts to feel pragmatic.

 Apple’s MagSafe Charger does go on sale from time to time for around $30 or less — creating a bigger price delta between it and the BoostCharge Pro.
 But frankly, it’d have to be much cheaper for me to recommend it over this Belkin without slightly gritting my teeth.
 Make sure you also get a quality 20W USB-C power adapter — neither Belkin nor Apple pucks come with their own.

 Best for overnight charging